kabartolo/launch-school/210_js/basics/notes.md

 When two values of different types are used as operands in expressions, Javascript attempts to convert one value to a type it can operate on.

-Programmers should be aware of implicit type coercion but should avoid them.
+* Programmers should be aware of implicit type coercions but should avoid them.
 The intent of this kind of code can be unclear, and bugs are much more likely and difficult to detect.
+* Javascript is a loosely typed language, but + as both concatenation and addition comes from Java, which is strongly typed.

 #### Arithmetic Operators